Key Takeaways

 This is a nice way to bypass the ranks and be displayed above everyone else.

-Other than using Schema markup, you can optimize your content for features snippets.
+Other than using schema markup, you can optimize your content for featured snippets.

 ✅ 9.2.11 Is your content long enough?

-The problem with low word count is that your page will have difficulty ranking if there are less than 400 words.
-Not because of the word count itself, but because you most likely doesn’t cover the full subject around the keyword with only 400 words.
+The problem with a low word count is that your page will have difficulty ranking if there are fewer than 400 words.
+Not because of the word count itself, but because you most likely don’t cover the full subject around the keyword with only 400 words.

-Be critical of this issue, because some pages are not meant to rank and it is not necessary to put too much energy in content expansion (most common we see with this problem is the “contact” page).
+Be critical of this issue, because some pages are not meant to rank and it is not necessary to put too much energy into content expansion (most commonly we see this problem with the “contact” page).

-Get inspiration from outside of your niche and check category pages in competitive niches and find out what they do.
+Get inspiration from outside of your niche and check category pages in competitive niches to find out what they do.

 A clue: scroll to the bottom of the page and see the content.